Rodrigowb/simon-game/README.md

 Linkedin profile: <https://www.linkedin.com/in/rodrigowanderleyboaventura> <br />
 # About the game
 This project is a Simon game, which the user has to repeat the previous computer clicks to get to the next round.
 It is a memory game, that the sequence increments in one panel each round.
-The user loses is get the wrong sequence.
+The user loses is gets the wrong sequence.
 # Deployment
 <https://rodrigowb.github.io/simon-game/>
 # Files description